writingor/writingor-repo-activity-faker/README.md

 ## Note

-Of course, make sure that **"Show activity from private repositories"** is enabled in your GitHub settings.
+1. Of course, make sure that **"Show activity from private repositories"** is enabled in your GitHub settings.
+2. A large number of files could be overwhelming for GitHub.
+It's better to **upload your files in smaller portions**, perhaps by delivering them over 2 or 3 years.